PALab/place/placeweb/static/placeweb/documentation/_sources/frontend_tutorial.rst.txt

 problem.
 You will need to correct all the errors and rerun the build.

-When the build completes successfully, you usually want to restart the server and hard refresh (ctrl+click refresh) the PLACE webpage.
+When the build completes successfully, you usually want to restart the server and hard refresh (ctrl+click refresh, or crtl+F5) the PLACE webpage.
 You should now see your new plugin in PLACE!